Anton-Gladyshev/Materials_science_yolo/README.md

 To crate a train dataset i suggest following steps:
 1. Go to https://www.makesense.ai and upload your images
 2. Pick the atoms with the avalible tools (I created only a single class `atom`)
-3. Export the data in zipped yolo format, you will get a .txt file with coordiantes for each image you uploaded 3.1 (Optional )If you don't want to use the https://www.makesense.ai, you can create your own .txt data.
+3. Export the data in zipped yolo format, you will get a .txt file with coordiantes for each image you uploaded.

+3.1.
+(Optional )If you don't want to use the https://www.makesense.ai, you can create your own .txt data.
 In this case, for each image you create a .txt file with 5 colomns: label, x (fraction of total image), y (fraction of total image), width (fraction of total image), height (fraction of total image).
 The final file should look more-or-less like this:
 ```txt
 0 0.211310 0.208672 0.072003 0.073171